 Fun fact: the founders Bill Hewlett and David Packard tossed a coin to decide whether to name the business Hewlett-Packard or Packard-Hewlett.
 Another example is Hennes Mauritz Fashion.
 Haven’t heard of them?
 Sure you have, just go to HM.COM.

-You can also see global brands like Apple securing two letter names for side products – like it was the case with their MobileMe brand.
-The service was since discontinued but Apple still use the domain ME.COM for emails for their customers and other Apple related services.
-PC.COM is another good example, it is owned by Intel as a category defining name and goes to a page comparing PC to Mac.
-Smart move Intel, smart move.
+You can also see global brands like Apple securing two letter names for side products – like was the case with their MobileMe brand.
+The service was since discontinued, but Apple still use the domain ME.COM for emails for their customers and other Apple-related services.
+PC.COM is another good example, it is owned by Intel as a category-defining name and goes to a page comparing PC to Mac.
+Smart move, Intel, smart move.

 Barnes & Noble

 Earns & Young

 H&M Hennes Mauritz Fashion

 Johnson & Johnson